Procopio: Later years: 1877–1878

 Procopio was paroled in June 1877 and returned to banditry, leading a gang in raids near Fresno, Grangeville and Caliente.
-In Caliente, Procopio and his gang reportedly made a "forced levy" on the town's stores and people in the style of Tiburcio Vasquez.
+In Caliente, Procopio and his gang reportedly made a "forced levy" on the town's stores and people in the style of Tiburcio Vásquez.
 Procopio and his gang were captured near the Tejon Pass, and five members of his gang were lynched in Bakersfield.
 However, Procopio escaped, formed a new gang and was alleged to have robbed a store in Hanford, California of $300 in jewelry.

 He also robbed the Brownstone & Swartz store at Grangeville in 1878.
 He put his knife to the stomach of the store manager, Henry Jerusalem, and reportedly said, "You, do not know me—no?
 I am Procopio—the Red-Handed Dick.
 You will open the safe for me, amigo."
 Procopio tied up Jerusalem and another worker, Emil Seligman, leaving them to lie on the store's floor overnight with their small dog for company.
 Loaded with clothing and supplies, Procopio fled on horseback for Arroyo Poso de Chane, several miles east of the present Coalinga.
 Procopio's horse drowned as he attempted to cross a slough near Summit Lake.
 Traveling by foot, he encountered the posse sent to capture him at the sheep camp of Frank Woods and Theodore Draper.
 According to a first-person account by posse member Joel Whiteside, posse members encountered Procopio carrying a saddle on a trail, and Procopio asked in Spanish if they knew the way to Libertad, a nearby Mexican settlement.
 One of the posse members attempted to question him, but Procopio reportedly fled into the fog.
 The next day, the posse received a tip that Procopio was staying at a cabin owned by the Higuera brothers.
 According to Whiteside, they found Procopio asleep in the cabin and took him into custody.
 Procopio asked permission to dress himself and, when he put on his coat, drew two pistols from his breast pocket and opened fire.
 In the ensuing firefight, posse member Sol Gladden, who was to have been married the following week, was shot twice (once in the mouth) and killed as he entered the cabin.
 According to one press report: "Procopio made good his escape after the possemen had emptied their weapons vainly trying to shoot him in the smoke-filled cabin."